Alexis Clairaut: Figure of the Earth

+In 1736, together with Pierre Louis Maupertuis, he took part in the expedition to Lapland, which was undertaken for the purpose of estimating a degree of the meridian arc.
+The goal of the excursion was to determine the figure of the Earth and to test whether the Earth was an oblate spheroid, as Sir Isaac Newton had claimed in his book Principia, or that it was an oblong, as Giovanni Cassini had thought.
+Before the expedition team returned to Paris, Clairaut sent his calculations to the Royal Society of London.
+The writing was later published by the society in the 1736–37 volume of Philosophical Transactions.
+Initially, Clairaut disagreed with Newton's conclusion.
+In the article, he outlines several key problems that effectively disprove Newton's calculations, and provides some solutions to the complications.
+The issues addressed include calculating gravitational attraction, the rotation of an ellipsoid on its axis, and the difference in density of an ellipsoid on its axes.
+At the end of his letter, Clairaut wrote: "It appears even Sir Isaac Newton was of the opinion, that it was necessary the Earth should be more dense toward the center, in order to be so much the flatter at the poles: and that it followed from this greater flatness, that gravity increased so much the more from the equator towards the Pole."

-This conclusion suggests not only that the Earth is of an oblate ellipsoid shape, but it is flattened more at the poles and is wider at the centre.
+This meant not only that the Earth is an ellipsoid, but it is flattened more at the poles and is wider at the center, that is, an oblate spheroid.
 His article in Philosophical Transactions created much controversy, as he addressed the problems of Newton's theory, but provided few solutions to how to fix the calculations.

 After his return, he published his treatise Théorie de la figure de la terre (1743).
-In this work he promulgated the theorem, known as Clairaut's theorem, which connects the gravity at points on the surface of a rotating ellipsoid with the compression and the centrifugal force at the equator.
-This hydrostatic model of the shape of the Earth was founded on a paper by the Scottish mathematician Colin Maclaurin, which had shown that a mass of homogeneous fluid set in rotation about a line through its centre of mass would, under the mutual attraction of its particles, take the form of an ellipsoid.
-Under the assumption that the Earth was composed of concentric ellipsoidal shells of uniform density, Clairaut's theorem could be applied to it, and allowed the ellipticity of the Earth to be calculated from surface measurements of gravity.
-This proved Sir Isaac Newton's theory that the shape of the Earth was an oblate ellipsoid.
-In 1849 George Stokes showed that Clairaut's result was true whatever the interior constitution or density of the Earth, provided the surface was a spheroid of equilibrium of small ellipticity.
+In this work he promulgated a result, now known as Clairaut's theorem, which connects the gravity at points on the surface of a rotating ellipsoid with the compression and the centrifugal force at the equator.
+His formula gave the Earth's gravitational field strength as a function of latitude.
+This hydrostatic model of the shape of the Earth was founded on a paper by the Scottish mathematician Colin Maclaurin, which had shown that a mass of homogeneous fluid set in rotation about a line through its center of mass would, under the mutual attraction of its particles, take the form of a Maclaurin spheroid.
+Under the assumption that the Earth was composed of concentric ellipsoidal shells of uniform density, Clairaut's theorem could be applied to it, and allowed the eccentricity (or deviation from being a perfect sphere) of the Earth to be calculated from surface measurements of gravity.
+This validated Newton's calculation.
+In 1849 George Stokes showed that Clairaut's result was true whatever the interior constitution or density of the Earth, provided the surface was a spheroid of equilibrium of small eccentricity.

-Geometry

-In 1741, Clairaut wrote a book called Éléments de Géométrie.
-The book outlines the basic concepts of geometry.
-Geometry in the 1700s was complex to the average learner.
-It was considered to be a dry subject.
-Clairaut saw this trend, and wrote the book in an attempt to make the subject more interesting for the average learner.
-He believed that instead of having students repeatedly work problems that they did not fully understand, it was imperative for them to make discoveries themselves in a form of active, experiential learning.
-He begins the book by comparing geometric shapes to measurements of land, as it was a subject that most anyone could relate to.
-He covers topics from lines, shapes, and even some three dimensional objects.
-Throughout the book, he continuously relates different concepts such as physics, astrology, and other branches of mathematics to geometry.
-Some of the theories and learning methods outlined in the book are still used by teachers today, in geometry and other topics.
+Mathematical astronomy